hmasing/solo_aviation_playbook/kitabu/text/04_Avionics_Operations.md

 - Personal protective equipment requirements for avionics work
 - Emergency procedures specific to avionics operations and equipment

-## Avionics Work Order Creation and Authorization
+## Work Order Creation and Authorization

 Create and authorize avionics work orders ensuring proper documentation and client approval for avionics maintenance and installation projects.